MarcPozzo/MyProjects/Birds_Detection/README.md

 # Description of folders

-Demonstration : folder containing a summary of the steps taken in the other files
+- Demonstration : folder containing a summary of the steps taken in the other files

-Model_Results : Run VGG16, Lenet or Yolov2 and display the number of birds find and the number of False Positives

-Train : Train Different versions of custom Lenet neural networks

-bin : script used by raspberry pi

-Matériels : data ressources such as tables, images, CNNs saved ...
+- Matériels : data ressources such as tables, images, CNNs saved ...

-Research_and_optimization_of_parameters : search new parameter such as new classes and try to find the best parameters for images' differences.

-Positionnement : script to switch positions in photo view to position in map view Parameter_GPU : first explorations to make the GPU work
+- Archives : old scripts not yet usable, searching and testing new lines of approach